-We prioritise this by adopting a data-first approach, fuelled by technological innovation and an appreciation for efficiency.
+We prioritise this by adopting a data-driven approach to recruiting, fuelled by technological innovation, automation and an appreciation for efficiency.
 This has allowed us to source top candidates across Europe, delivering great results for the companies we work with.

 How we operate

-The Allen RC process involves the use of intelligent automation and data analysis.
-In this way, we can drastically cut down on the time it takes to identify potential candidates, create a viable shortlist, and sift out those not interested.
+The Allen Recruitment Consulting process involves the use of intelligent automation and data analysis.
+In this way, we can drastically cut down on the time it takes to identify potential candidates, create a viable candidate shortlist, and sift out those not interested.
 The result is highly targeted engagement and tangible results.

 All this starts with reliable research, concrete data, and in-depth market analysis.